ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 -  Tool Based: EPICS provides a set of interacting tools and components for creating a control system.
-This minimizes the need for customer-specific coding and helps ensure uniform operator interfaces.
+This minimizes the need for customer-specific coding and helps to ensure uniform operator interfaces.

 -  Distributed: An arbitrary number of IOCs and CWSs can be supported.